AB: Didn't realize 'how good I had it' with Big Ben

-Antonio Brown's apology tour continued Wednesday morning with an Instagram post directed at Ben Roethlisberger.
+Antonio Brown's apology tour continued Wednesday morning with an Instagram post directed at quarterback Ben Roethlisberger.

-The former Pittsburgh Steelers receiver posted a photo of the quarterback smiling and slapping the back of Brown's helmet when the two played together along with a caption that praised Roethlisberger.
+The former Pittsburgh Steelers wide receiver posted a photo of Roethlisberger smiling and slapping the back of Brown's helmet when the two played together, along with a caption that praised Roethlisberger.

 View this post on Instagram